Bell UH-1Y Venom

-The Bell UH-1Y Venom (also called Super Huey) is a twin-engine, medium-sized utility helicopter built by Bell Helicopter under the H-1 upgrade program of the United States Marine Corps.
-One of the latest members of the numerous Huey family, the UH-1Y is also called "Yankee", based on the NATO phonetic alphabet pronunciation of its variant letter.
-The UH-1Y was to have been remanufactured from UH-1Ns, but in 2005, it was approved for the aircraft to be built as new.
-After entering service in 2008, the UH-1Y replaced the USMC's aging fleet of UH-1N Twin Huey light utility helicopters, first introduced in the early 1970s.
-In 2008 it entered full-rate production, with deliveries to the Marines completed in 2018.
+The Bell UH-1Y Venom (also called Super Huey) is a twin-engine, 4-blade, medium-sized utility helicopter built by Bell Textron under the H-1 upgrade program of the United States Marine Corps.
+One of the latest members of the numerous Huey family, the UH-1Y is also called "Yankee" for the NATO phonetic alphabet pronunciation of its variant letter.
+Bell was originally to produce UH-1Ys by rebuilding UH-1Ns, but ultimately used new built airframes.

+In 2008, the UH-1Y entered service with the Marine Corps and also began full-rate production.
+The new UH-1 variant replaced the USMC's UH-1N Twin Huey light utility helicopters, introduced in the early 1970s.
+The helicopter (and related Bell AH-1Z Viper) were ordered by the Czech Republic and the helicopter is in production in the early 2020s.
+Visually, some features that differentiate the Y model are a slightly longer cabin and larger twin engine exhaust vents compared to the earlier N model.

 Development

 Over the years, new avionics and radios, modern door guns, and safety upgrades have greatly increased the UH-1N's empty weight.
 With a maximum speed around 100 kn and an inability to lift much more than its own crew, fuel, and ammunition, the UH-1N had limited capabilities as a transport.

 In 1996, the United States Marine Corps launched the H-1 upgrade program.
 A contract was signed with Bell Helicopter for upgrading 100 UH-1Ns into UH-1Ys and upgrading 180 AH-1Ws into AH-1Zs.
 The H-1 program modernized utility and attack helicopters with considerable design commonality to reduce operating costs.
 The UH-1Y and AH-1Z share a common tail boom, engines, rotor system, drivetrain, avionics architecture, software, controls, and displays for over 84% identical components.